indeedeng/iwf/gen/iwfidl/docs/WorkflowConditionalClose.md

 `func (o *WorkflowConditionalClose) HasCloseInput() bool`

 HasCloseInput returns a boolean if a field has been set.

-### GetConditionUnmetDecision

-`func (o *WorkflowConditionalClose) GetConditionUnmetDecision() []StateMovement`

-GetConditionUnmetDecision returns the ConditionUnmetDecision field if non-nil, zero value otherwise.

-### GetConditionUnmetDecisionOk

-`func (o *WorkflowConditionalClose) GetConditionUnmetDecisionOk() (*[]StateMovement, bool)`

-GetConditionUnmetDecisionOk returns a tuple with the ConditionUnmetDecision field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConditionUnmetDecision

-`func (o *WorkflowConditionalClose) SetConditionUnmetDecision(v []StateMovement)`

-SetConditionUnmetDecision sets ConditionUnmetDecision field to given value.

-### HasConditionUnmetDecision

-`func (o *WorkflowConditionalClose) HasConditionUnmetDecision() bool`

-HasConditionUnmetDecision returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)